lazamar/lazamar.github.io/_posts/2016-06-18-writing-better-if-statements.md

     }
 ```

 This is a quite long and confusing condition, it would probably be quicker to read a comment about what it is doing than to try to check it out ourselves.
 Here is where we have the greatest refactoring improvement.
-We immediately make our code more reliable if we **store our logical conditions in a variable that explains its purpose**.
+We immediately make our code more readable if we **store our logical conditions in a variable that explains its purpose**.
 Look:

 ``` javascript
 const clickWithnElXRange = el.boundingBox.left <= click.x && click.x <= el.boundingBox.right;